 Not much more I can say except enjoy and thanks for looking the project over.
 Of course if you would like to report a bug or add your opinion on how FilmCutter should work, please contact me.
 There is much more to do to.

 Good luck and thank you for your interest in FilmCutter.
-Feel free to contact me.
+Feel free

 or

-avsFilmCutter thread in the AviSynth usage forum at Doom9.org
+in the AviSynth usage forum at Doom9.org